 Franklin blinked.
 “What of him?
 He’s been a good friend to Union Pacific.”

 “He controls about sixty percent of the land we’re heading through, and he’s the agent supplying most of the orders to the railway,” Wade pointed out.
-“That puts him in a very powerful position to the success or failure of your railway.”
+“That puts him in a very powerful position concerning the success or failure of your railway.”

 At this, Hayes let out a low sigh, leaning back on his chair and drumming his fingers on the arm rests.

 “I know.
 But it is what it is, Wade.
 I can tell you from my experience this isn’t unusual.
-There’s always small time businessmen who try to make their money off the railway…” Franklin’s eyes slid to one side.
-Nervous.
+There’s always small-time businessmen who try to make their money off the railway…” Franklin’s eyes slid to one side.
+He was obviously nervous.

 There’s something he’s not saying.
-Either he doesn’t like it either, or he’s heard bad things too.
+Either he doesn’t like it, or he’s heard bad things about Laramie.

-“It’s better if we just don’t rock the boat.
+“It’s better if we don’t rock the boat.
 We’re here to deliver a service.
 And it will help the whole town.
-Let guys like Laramie make their dollars, they’ll move on to something else afterwards.”
+Let guys like Laramie make their dollars; they’ll move on to something else afterwards.”

 Don’t rock the boat?